 There’s no way around it, stress drives activity and sales managers know this.
 The key to sales success is to harness the right kind and amount of stress to motivate your employees rather than discourage them.

 So how do you do this correctly?
 Incentivize your people.
+Consider building a quality sales scorecard.
 When you set an ambitious goal, or organize competitions, you put on the pressure in a healthy way and bring out the competitive nature in people.

 Reps, tap into your competitive side and accept the challenges your manager puts on your plate.
 If your manager knows how to motivate, they won’t ask you to do anything you’re not capable of.